-Taking 2019 levels of expenditure under PPAF's Programme for Poverty Reduction as benchmark, the per UC investment requirement is calculated at PKR 149 million for 100% coverage of on average 2,317 households per UC.
-PPAF has already worked in 375 UCs out of 572 total UCs of Balochistan.
-It is assumed that on average PPAF has served ≈50 percent of the households in the 375 UCs covered so far.
+The per UC investment under PPR can be taken as a benchmark.
+It is assumed that, at an average, PPAF could serve ≈50 percent of the households in the 375 UCs covered so far.
 There are still 197 UCs where no investment has been made.
 Hence, an estimated investment of PKR 57.3 billion will be required for an effective implementation of the Balochistan Strategy-reaching out to ≈1.78 million households in 572 union councils of 33 districts by the year 2030 (Figure 19).
 This would include PKR 27.9 billion for 375 old UCs and 29.4 billion for 197 new UCs.